bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-install.md

 and save the updated file.

-Finally, run `sudo bbb-conf --seitp <hostname/IP address>` to ensure all the components have the latest hostname/IP address.
+Finally, run `sudo bbb-conf --setip <hostname/IP address>` to ensure all the components have the latest hostname/IP address.
 For example, if your server had the hostname `bbb.myserver.com`, you would run

 ~~~
 sudo bbb-conf --setip bbb.myserver.com